The-Cave-Tech/GokstadAkademiet2025/README.md

 import { SortDropdown } from "@/components/ui/SortDropdown";
 import { useState } from "react";
 ```
-2. Set up what options of sorting
+2. Set up what options of sorting you want and the state for it, here you can add a default state as well
 ```tsx
 const sortOptions = [
   { value: "newest", label: "Newest first" },